sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 - Sensor FAE Contact
 - Data Authorization Policy

-OEM 不需要提供算法源码。
+The OEM is not required to provide algorithm source code.

-Atlas 只观察获得授权的 Runtime Surface。
+Atlas only observes authorized Runtime Surfaces.

 ---